Faculteit der Cultuur- en Maatschappijwetenschappen

 External Relations of the European Union

 This course makes students acquainted with the specific and multi- faceted nature of EU foreign policy.
-The course introduces students into the general framework of EU external relations: objectives, institutions, instruments, areas.
-It puts emphasis on the unique nature of EU foreign policy and evaluates its strengths and weaknesses in various functional domains and regional settings.
-It places the EU’a foreign policy in a broader international context and discusses some major challenges facing the EU in the 21st century.
+It does not follow a purely institutional track, but departs from the internal and external challenges an enlarged EU is facing.
+The course consists of two different parts.
+The first part introduces students into the general framework of EU external relations: objectives, institutions, instruments, areas.
+It puts heavy emphasis on the unique nature of common foreign policy and evaluates its strengths and weaknesses as structural and traditional foreign policy.
+Moreover, it confronts EU foreign policy with the broader international context and major challenges at the beginning of the 21st century.
+In the second part students make an in-depth study of the EU external policy towards a third country or regional organisation.
 Please note that this is an elective course and available places are limited.

 At the end of the course students will be able to:

 • Understand the main concepts and academic debates related to the external relations of the European Union;

 • Critically assess the role of the EU in the world and analyse it.

 • Hill, C. & Smith, M. (2011).
 International relations of the European Union.
 (2nd ed.).
 Oxford: Oxford University Press.